jeannjeann/sw25-fvtt/docs/MANUAL-en.md

   - Prepare a JSON output file from the YutoSheetII website.
   - Use the macro, select the JSON YutoSheetII file, and then click on import.
   - Data treated as items are searched in the order of “Item List in World” -> “Item List in Dictionary (Alphabetical Order)”, and if there is an item with a matching item name, the data is imported.
 If not, a new item is created.
-- Notes
+- Precautions
   - Only PCs and monsters are supported.
   - Items and magic, except for equipment, are not imported.
-  - The initial language learned by races is only supported for the basic races.
-If a race is not imported, it must be added manually.
+  - Some races will not have their initial learned languages automatically imported, and must be manually added.
   - Additional parts of accessories are not supported.
-  - In the case of monsters, the monster abilities and magic will not be imported.
-For multi-part monster, only the data of the first part will be imported.
+  - Monster abilities can be imported as a list or as individual items (beta).
+  - If importing monster abilities as individual items does not work, please uncheck the box before importing.
   - Newly created items without a matching item name will need to be set manually.
   - Some items with imported data may also need to be set manually.
   - Data that is not imported will need to be added manually.